saikiran76/Netflix-GPT/README.md

 - BugFix: Sign up user displayName and profile picture update
 - BugFix: if the user is not logged in Redirect /browse to Login Page and vice-versa
 - Unsubscibed to the onAuthStateChanged callback
-- Add hardcoded values to the constants file
+- Add hardcoded values to the constants file (Try using Dynamic passing)
 - Regiter TMDB API & create an app & get access token
 - Get Data from TMDB now playing movies list API
 - Custom Hook for Now Playing Movies